shanzson/Wicked-Attack-Vectors-Audit-Checklist/README.md

 17. Are the indices of array assignments so messed up that they feel like dark magic?
 18. Are the decimals of token not scaled to the [same](https://dacian.me/precision-loss-errors#heading-no-precision-scaling) units while calculation?
 Hope that you don't scale it [excessively](https://dacian.me/precision-loss-errors#heading-excessive-precision-scaling) so as to take your eye balls out!
 Also watch out for [hardcoded](https://dacian.me/precision-loss-errors#heading-mismatched-precision-scaling) eye balls!
 19. Can the attacker Inflate your Vault by frontrunning the victim and greedily giving zero share to him and running with all the bazookas like [this](https://blog.openzeppelin.com/a-novel-defense-against-erc4626-inflation-attacks)?
 20. Does the protocol allow borrowing and lending in the same block?
 If yes, then Congrats!
 You are vulnerable to a Flash Loan Attack.
 Disallow depositing and borrowing in the same block.
+21. Is the transaction reverting like Joker on Underflow operation at Valid states, instead of the returning zero via zeroFloorSub() operation?
+We don't want it to fail when the operation could have better just continued instead?